skadistats/Tarrasque/docs/source/hero.rst

    .. attribute:: player_id

-      Probably correlates to :attr:`Player.index`
+      Equal to :attr:`Player.index`

-      TODO: figure out exactly what this is
+      TODO: Check this on IRC

    .. attribute:: spawned_at

-      The time(?) the hero spawned at?
-Prob, considering it can't be position.
+      The time (in :attr:`~GameRules.game_time` units) the hero spawned at.

-      TODO: figure out exactly what this is
+      TODO: Check this on IRC

    .. attribute:: replicating_hero